astronomer/docs/astro/connect-external-services.md

 To grant an Astro cluster access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles.
 IAM roles on AWS are often used to manage the level of access a specific user, object, or group of users has to a resource.
 This includes an Amazon S3 bucket, Redshift instance, or secret backend.

-1. Create an AWS IAM role in the AWS data service account with a trust policy that allows access to AWS resources.
+1. Create an AWS IAM role in the AWS data service account that allows access to AWS resources.
 See [Creating roles and attaching policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).

 2. In the Cloud UI, click **Clusters** and then copy the value displayed in the **Cluster ID** column for the Astro cluster you want to delegate access to AWS service resources.